Saturday 10 February 1940

 Sweden: The government protests to Moscow about the sinking of the Swedish freighter Wirgo by Soviet bombers on 5 February 1940.

 Soviet Homefront: Stepan Bandera becomes the leader of his group of the Ukrainian National Movement (OUN-B) in Krakow.
-Their goal is creation of an independent Ukrainian state.
+Their goal is the creation of an independent Ukrainian state.

 China: The Shangtung Operation continues.
 Japanese 21st Infantry Division, 32nd Infantry Division, and 5th Independent Mixed Brigade continue occupying the Shangtung peninsula.

 |BRITISH ARMY FRANCE 1940.
 Members of a mule transport company of the Royal Indian Army Service Corps on parade in France, 10 February 1940.|

 February 1940February 1, 1940: Second Battle of Summa